Damigah/Web-App-DevOps-Project/README.md

 - Finally, utilise **"docker push 'docker-hub-username'/'image-name':'tag'"** to push it into **Docker hub**.

 Please check **Dockerfile** and **requirements.txt** in the main branch for the files.

+### **Terraform**

+**Networking**
+Provisioning the network for the AKS cluster is essential to make sure the networking services in Azure functions to your liking.
+To build the infrastructure it is advisable to use variables, main and outputs terraform files.

+1. Variables
+- Resource group: A container that contains the relevant Azure resources to be managed and deployed.
+- Location: Where the service of the AKS cluster will be located.
+- Vnet address space: A range of virtual addresses that is assigned for the task to communicate with each other within the resource group.

+2. Main
+- Azure resource group:
+- Virtual Network (VNet):
+- Control Plane Subnet:
+- Worker Node Subnet:
+- Network Security Group (NSG):

+3. Outputs
+- vnet_id:
+- control_plane_subnet_id:
+- worker_node_subnet_id:
+- networking_resource_group_name:
+- aks_nsg_id:

+After configuring the settings, you initalise the directory using terraform init.

+###

 ## Contributors